Aya Healing Retreats

 Sacred plant medicine is a tool for realising profound spiritual, emotional and physical healing.
 These traditional medicines are gifts; gifts that over centuries have been cultivated and used by the indigenous tribespeople of the Amazon Basin to transform lives.
 As the direct recipients of this healing it is our social and personal responsibility to ensure that we use our new-found knowledge, wellness and transformation for good.

 AYA Healing Retreats is committed to creating a more compassionate, safe and equal world.
-Which is why we are donating 10 percent of the profits of our sacred medicine retreat to two extraordinary humanitarian projects.
+Which is why we support one extraordinary humanitarian project.

 We are 100% transparent with our community.
 We will regularly update all participants of our retreats on how their contributions are being used to effect genuine changes in the lives those our partner NGO’s support.